ansonlouis/jsonymer/test/readme.md

   -X getNextFocusableItem
   -√ setError
   -√ getError
-  - clearError
+  -√ clearError
-  - clearDescendingErrors
+  -√ clearDescendingErrors
-  - hasError
+  -√ hasError
-  - addChildItems
+  -√ addChildItems
-  - createNewItem
+  -√ createNewItem
-  - checkDuplicateKeys
+  -√ checkDuplicateKeys
-  - getAvailableKey
+  -√ getAvailableKey
-  - isItemChildOfArray
+  -√ isItemChildOfArray

-- adding/removing/editing items
+  - toJSON
-- dup key error and removal

 - making types correct
 - add event detail assertions to events
+- errorsOn

 TODO:
-- look into what we should do with addItem() when passing falsy key value
+- look into what we should do with addItem() when passing falsy key value (as well as createNewItem())